Michigan Lake House / Desai Chia Architecture + Environment Architects

 -

-From the architect.
+Text description provided by the architects.
 Perched on a woodland bluff overlooking Lake Michigan, this home, designed in collaboration with Environment Architects (AOR) of Traverse City, MI, is an assemblage of three offset structures that play off each other— the ‘gathering’ structure contains the living room, kitchen and a covered 'vista' seating terrace; the two 'sleeping' structures house the master bedroom suite and three children's bedrooms.
 A dining area breezeway connects all three structures.

 The roofscape has gentle undulations that follow the movement of the natural terrain and make a playful reference to the vernacular architecture of nearby fishing villages.
 The resulting rhythm of exposed wood beams provides layers of asymmetrical vaults throughout the interiors.
 At the southern end of the house, a 20 foot cantilevered roof extends over the 'vista' terrace, providing a protected, unobstructed view of Lake Michigan and the surrounding woodlands.